-Using white vinegar is another natural and safe, chemical-free way to eliminate mold.
+White vinegar is another natural, safe, chemical-free way to eliminate mold.
 White distilled vinegar can effectively get rid of most molds.

 Just add undiluted vinegar to a spray bottle.
 There’s no need to add anything else as it will impact that vinegar’s potency.
 Spray vinegar on the impacted area and allow the vinegar to sit on the mold for 45 minutes.
 You can then use an old toothbrush or scrub to remove the residue.